-Do you want to assist new students to make a smooth start at Deakin?
+Do you want to assist new students in making a smooth start at Deakin?
 Are you enthusiastic, approachable, motivated and reliable?
-Do you have good communication and leadership skills?
+Do you have good communication and interpersonal skills?
 Do you have excellent campus knowledge?
-Then Connect is the program for you.
+Then Connect is the program for you!

 What is Connect?

 The Connect Program is an orientation peer mentor program that aims to help new students make a successful start at Deakin.
 The Connect Program provides social and practical on-campus support for new students during Orientation.

 Students are recruited as Connect Orientation Volunteers to support new students by participating in Orientation events and activities, such as:

 - Providing practical support to new students during Orientation

 - Supporting new international students to participate in the International Student Welcome